sudipvass/React-BootstrapSimpleProject/README.md

 # React bootstrap html css  + vite project
-### This project is a simple static web page built using html,css,bootstrap and rect with vite
+### simple static static website is designed using html,css,bootstrap and react with vite
+### it can help you to gain a simple understanding of react with bootstrap and how you can setup the project .